 - a short online test to complete from a pool of multi choice questions

-The fee for Part One – Review of Evidence is £275.00.
-This incorporates the cost of the annual renewal fee (charged at £210.00).
+The fee for Part One – Review of Evidence is £275.00 – this incorporates the cost of the annual renewal fee (charged at £210).

-The fee for Part Two – Refresher Course is £120.00.
-This is a half day online course at one of several that will be offered.
+The fee for Part Two – Refresher Course is £120.00 – this is a half day online course and lasts around 3.5 hours.